Jan. 6 panel to examine extremist groups, ties to Trump - NewsBreak

 Some connections between Trump’s associates and the far-right groups had been established long before the select committee began a series of public hearings last month.

-While neither Stone nor Flynn was a part of the Trump campaign or administration on Jan.
+While neither Stone nor Flynn were a part of the Trump campaign or administration on Jan.
 6, the investigation has turned up a direct link.

 On.
 Jan.
-5, Hutchinson told investigators, Trump asked Meadows to contact Stone and Flynn about their plans for the following day, when Congress would convene to certify President Biden’s election victory.
-She said she is “under the impression” that Meadows spoke with both men but had no indication of what was said.
+5, Hutchinson told investigators, Trump had asked Meadows to contact Stone and Flynn about their plans for the following day, when Congress would convene to certify Joe Biden’s election victory.
+She said she is “under the impression” that Meadows spoke with both men, but had no indication what was said.

 Meadows has declined to speak with the investigators, even under subpoena, leading the House to hold him in contempt of Congress.